-In a cohort of 119 patients who survived to severe COVID-19, evaluated at two months after discharge, respiratory symptoms (breathlessness 32%, cough 7%) were less frequent than persistent fatigue (68%), sleep disturbance (57%), anxiety and depression (22% and 18% respectively) and post-traumatic stress disorder (25%).
-Despite radiological resolution in 87% of the patients, 41% reported persistent limitation in everyday life, and 44% had a Modified British Medical Research Council Questionnaire grade above the pre-COVID19 baseline[52].
-A similar study on 134 patients found breathlessness as the most commonly reported symptoms (68%), followed by myalgia (51.5%), extreme fatigue (39.6%), low mood (37.3%), and sleep disturbance (35.1%)[53].
+In a cohort of 119 patients who survived severe COVID-19 evaluated at 2 mo after discharge, respiratory symptoms (breathlessness 32%, cough 7%) were less frequent than persistent fatigue (68%), sleep disturbance (57%), anxiety and depression (22% and 18%, respectively) and post-traumatic stress disorder (25%).
+Despite radiological resolution in 87% of the patients, 41% reported persistent limitations in everyday life, and 44% had a Modified British Medical Research Council Questionnaire grade above the pre-COVID19 baseline[52].
+A similar study on 134 patients found breathlessness as the most commonly reported symptoms (68%) followed by myalgia (51.5%), extreme fatigue (39.6%), low mood (37.3%) and sleep disturbance (35.1%)[53].

-Long-term follow-up will help better to understand the impact of COVID-19 pneumonia on lung pathophysiology.
+Long-term follow-up will help understand the impact of COVID-19 pneumonia on lung pathophysiology.
 Therefore, it is advisable to schedule serial follow-up in patients that still present lung function impairment or exercise limitation.

 CONCLUSION